saiabhishek-dev01/climateAI/README.md

-# 🌍 ClimateAI - Advanced Weather intelligence at your tips!
+# 🌍 ClimateAI - Advanced Weather intelligence making your life better!
 Harnessing the power of data to understand the future weather accross the world.

 🚀 **Phase 0: Data Extraction & Pipeline Setup**